SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Volunteers Ville Chiappella.md

 > [!Abstract] Welcome to the Ville Chiappella Community!
 >
-> This page is for anyone interested in joining us at [[Ville Chiappella]], the first property complex of the [[ColivingLiguria]] project.
+> This page is for anyone interested in joining us at [[Ville Chiappella]], located near **Cairo Montenotte** (Savona).
 This is a foundational project, and we are looking for people to join our community from the very beginning under rustic, hands-on conditions.
 >
 > **Important:** This page is for general community residency.
 If you have specific professional skills (e.g., as a [[Carpenter]], [[Farmer]], [[Social Media Manager]], etc.), please see our **[[Openings]]** page for our dedicated partnership offers.